openfarmcc/OpenFarm/README.md

 Then, visit [http://127.0.0.1:3000/](http://127.0.0.1:3000/) in your browser to see the OpenFarm web application running on your local machine.
 If all went well, you will have a seeded database and can use the account `admin@admin.com` with password `admin123`.

+Remember that `/vagrant` folder in the Vagrant VM is largely for convenience, and working in it can cause unexpected behavior with other tools - you should do your work in your own non-vagrant environment.
+Use the environment you're most familiar with to program, and Vagrant will do the rest.

 **If you had any problems** installing bundles getting up and running etc see the [Common Issues Page](https://github.com/openfarmcc/OpenFarm/wiki/Common-Issues).

 #### How to Contribute